 How to Measure the Energy of Coal

-To understand coal there really are only two things you really have to know: you have to know what rank is and you have to know about coal quality.
-Rank is all about carbon.
-Quality is about ash and sulfur.
+To understand coal there are only two things you have to know: Rank and coal quality.
+Rank is all about carbon, while quality is about ash and sulfur.
 Let’s talk about rank first.
-From a chemistry perspective, any organic material is made of two fundamentally different components: carbon and everything else.
-The everything else is lumped together as volatiles because they can be driven off by heating.
+From a chemistry perspective, any organic material is made of two fundamentally different components: Carbon and everything else.
+Other components are lumped together as volatiles because they can be driven off by heating.

 What’s so important about carbon?
 Wood, the source of all the coal, is around 45% carbon and 55% volatiles.
 Peat, the next step in the process, has roughly 55% carbon.
 As the peat slowly cooks, the volatiles are driven off, increasing the carbon content.
-If you increase the carbon content to around 65%, you’ve got what we call lignite.
-Well, around the world lignite is called brown coal because it looks like coal, but it’s brown in color.
-If we keep driving off some more volatiles and we get up to 85%, then we’ve got bituminous coal.
-And if we can drive up to greater than 95% carbon, then we have anthracite.
-Peat is the lowest rank of coal and, of course, anthracite is the highest rank—the only difference in the coal is simply the carbon content.
+If you increase the carbon content to around 65%, we get what is called lignite.
+Around the world, lignite is called brown coal because it looks like coal, but is brown in color.
+If we continue to drive off some more volatiles and refine it up to 85%, then we’ve got bituminous coal.
+If if it refined further, we drive it up to greater than 95% carbon, then we have anthracite.
+Peat is the lowest rank of coal and anthracite is the highest rank—the only difference in the coal is simply the carbon content.

 If you’re in the business of buying coal, to burn to make heat, to make steam, to drive a turbine, to make electricity, what you’re going to want to do is buy the highest rank of coal you can.

 Well, so what?
-The so what is the energy.
+The “so what” is the energy.
 Energy is the measure of heat content.
 Heat content in coal is measured in BTUs per pound, or British Thermal Units per pound dry weight.
 Wood, for example, has about 4,500 BTUs per pound dry weight.
-That sounds like a big number but actually it’s pretty low.
-At the top of the list you get up to the anthracite, which has about 15,000 BTUs per pound.
-There’s a big difference as you go up the rank because BTU content increases.
-What does it mean?
-It means if you’re in the business of buying coal, to burn to make heat, to make steam, to drive a turbine, to make electricity, what you’re going to want to do is buy the highest rank of coal you can.
+It may sound like a big number, but it’s pretty low.
+At the top of the list, anthracite has about 15,000 BTUs per pound.
+That’s an enormous difference as you go up the rank because BTU content increases.
+If you’re in the business of buying coal, to burn to make heat, to make steam, to drive a turbine, or to make electricity, you want to buy the highest rank of coal you can.